Winterflower/winterflower.github.io/_posts/2017-08-20-the-asterisk-and-the-ampersand.md

 ...
 ```

 In the code snippet above, we initialise the variable ``helloWorld`` to hold the string "helloworld".
-Then we create another variable, which will hold a pointer to the value of the variable ``helloworld``.
+Then we create another variable, which will hold a pointer to the value of the variable ``helloWorld``.
 When we declare a variable that holds a pointer, we also need to specify the type of the object the pointer points to (in this case, a ``string``).

 ### The ampersand